-During the sunnier months of spring and summer, it’s more important than ever to make sure we’re properly protecting ourselves from the harmful effects of the sun’s UV rays on our skin.
+During the sunnier months of spring and summer, it's more important than ever to ensure we're properly protecting ourselves from the harmful effects of the sun's UV rays on our skin.
 However, relying on sunscreen alone may not be enough.
-Without understanding the risks of UV exposure or the limitations of sunscreen, it’s difficult to properly protect yourself from the sun.
-Adding antioxidants like vitamin C can boost SPF if chosen and used correctly.
+Without understanding the risks of UV exposure or the limitations of sunscreen, it's difficult to properly protect yourself from the sun.
+Adding antioxidants such as vitamin C can boost SPF if chosen and used correctly.

 UV rays have a positive effect on our health and mental health, but they pose significant risks to the health of our skin.
-Not only do they increase the formation of ROS (reactive oxygen species), free radicals that can damage both the skin’s surface and the underlying layers, but UV exposure over time can also lead to DNA damage, premature skin aging, and even skin cancer.
-UV exposure can also damage the skin’s microbiome, leading to inflammation and interference with our immune responses.
-It is therefore imperative that we protect our skin from the damaging effects of UV rays.
+Not only do they increase the formation of ROS (reactive oxygen species), free radicals that can damage both the skin's surface and underlying layers, but UV exposure over time can also lead to DNA damage, premature skin aging, and even skin cancer.
+UV exposure can also damage the skin's microbiome, leading to inflammation and interference with our immune responses.
+Therefore, it is imperative to protect our skin from the harmful effects of UV rays.

-Sunscreen is often not enough to protect your skin from the sun.
-Take the UVB protection factor, SPF, for example.
-Laboratory tests for SPF (Sun Protection Factor) use 2mg/cm2 of exposed skin, and the SPF is calculated based on this.
-In theory, an SPF50 provides 98% protection if applied correctly.
-However, in practice, most people only use a quarter of the amount of sunscreen needed to achieve this level of protection, which is about 0.5mg/cm2 of exposed skin.
-Even using half the amount of sunscreen recommended by laboratories (1mg/cm2) would still only provide between a third and a half of the SPF protection needed.
+Sunscreen is often not enough to protect skin from the sun.
+Take, for example, the UVB protection factor, SPF.
+Laboratory tests for SPF (Sun Protection Factor) use 2 mg/cm2 of exposed skin, and the SPF is calculated based on this.
+In theory, an SPF of 50 provides a protection rate of 98% if applied correctly.
+However, in practice, most people only use a quarter of the amount of sunscreen needed to achieve this level of protection—about 0.5 mg/cm2 of exposed skin.
+Even using half the amount of sunscreen recommended by laboratories (1 mg/cm2) is estimated to provide only between a third and a half of the necessary SPF protection.

 We can therefore conclude that applying sunscreen is not sufficient in itself to protect us from the sun in practice.
 Other measures, such as wearing a hat and long sleeves, and avoiding the sun during the hottest hours of the day, should also be part of the sun protection routine.